-[Return to Moodle 2: Gradebook: Customize the Layout]
+[Return to Moodle 2: Gradebook: LSU Overview]

 The Full View allows you to create, view, and edit categories as well as individual items.
 The Full View is organized in an outline style.